ealtili/Blog/Financial_Derivatives.md

 even derivatives that pay off on things like weather events.

-## Who Tra
+## Who Trades Derivatives

-so our next thing we
-want to talk about is who trades derivatives with lots of people trade derivatives we often break derivatives traders down into different groups like hedgers and speculators hedgers are often producers or consumers of an
+Let's talk about is who trades derivatives.
+Lots of people trade derivatives.
+They are often break derivatives traders down into different groups like hedgers and speculators hedgers are often producers or consumers of an